silicon-heaven/shvcli/README.rst

 **hosts-shell**: That is same as **hosts** with exception that URL is passed through your local Shell to expand any variables or command substitutions.

+**config**: That allows you to set some initial configuration that can be also switched in runtime.
+The following options are available:
+  **vimode**: If Vi input mode should be used for command line input.
+The default is ``false``.
+  **autoprobe**: Completion process benefits from probing of the SHV nodes with ``ls`` and ``dir``, and to provide easier usage this can happen automatically in background.
+This is what this option controls.
+It is ``true`` by default but it might not be desirable in some cases, because this can generate a lot of hidden traffic.
+  **raw**: Controls if ``ls`` and ``dir`` methods are handled in a special way as described later in this document.
+This special handling can be possibly decremental if you are trying to debug something specific with these functions and this provides a way to call them with any CPON to see what they provide.
+  Note that caching and discovery of the nodes will stop working once you are in the raw mode and thus you will no longer get the advantage of that.
+The default is ``false``.
+  **debug**: Controls if internal debug messages are displayed.
+These messages can give you idea of what shvcli is actually doing behind the wail but it can be also overwhelming.
+The default is ``false``.
+It is beneficial to disable the **autobrobe** once you enable debug because otherwise output on CLI will be mangled on completion.

 Example configuration file: